-Assumed knowledge and application skills

-It is assumed that the candidate already has the knowledge and application skills gained from study of the relevant elements of units 1, 2 and 3 of the FPC.
+Assumed knowledge and application skills: Assumed knowledge may not appear in detail within the learning outcomes but forms part of the syllabus and thus may be examined.
+It is assumed that the candidate already has the knowledge and application skills gained from a study of the relevant elements of the Certificate in Financial Planning or equivalent qualification.
 It is also assumed that the candidate can use basic financial mathematics for tasks such as grossing up, projecting future values of current amounts and discounting future amounts into current values.
-Candidates are recommended to take this unit before tackling other units, as its syllabus contains subject matter which is built on in the other units.
+Candidates are advised to take this unit before attempting other units, as its syllabus contains subject matter which is built on in other units.

-Method of assessment: See page 5 in the 2004 Advanced Financial Planning Certificate 'Information for candidates' brochure.
+Method of assessment: See the 2006 Advanced Financial Planning Certificate 'Information for candidates' brochure.